 To fire up your Manipura chakra, work with core-focussed asanas such as Navasana (Boat pose), and arm balances that require self-confidence and power like Bakasana (crow) or Parsva Bakasana (side crow).
 Sun salutations, a dynamic, warming vinyasa flow practice, and active backbends like Dhanurasana (bow) and Urdvha Dhanurasana (‘upward-facing bow’ or wheel pose) can all help increase energy within the fire chakra.
 When you need to calm and cool off, try Balasana (child’s pose).
 End your practice with Savasana, and place an eye pillow over the eyes to soothe them.
 The eyes relate directly to the fire element, so after you’ve stoked the flames of Manipura chakra and practiced your candle gazing meditation, cover the eyes to keep things calm and balanced.

-Read more of Emma’s series on The Five Elements
+Read more of Emma’s series on The Five Elements in Yoga

 - Journey through The 5 Elements: Earth

 - Journey through the 5 Elements: Ether